Admission for the January 2025 academic session is ongoing Apply Now!

 • List and suggest possible solutions to identifiable Nigerian environmental, moral, and value problems.

-Introduction to Criminology and Justice System 3
+Introduction to Criminal Justice System3

 • Discuss the normative foundation of society in culture, values, norms and laws;